rischanlab/generate_insight_diab_dataset/README.md

 This result using diabetes clean version dataset: see https://github.com/rischanlab/Cleaning_diabetes_130_US_hospital_dataset

-Example target and reference query that we used:
+Example target and reference query that we used, 4 aggregate functions are used (avg, max, sum, count):

 ### Target query: `select gender, max(number_emergency) from diabetes where readmitted = 'NO' group by gender` (subset readmitted = NO)
 ### Reference query: `select gender, max(number_emergency) from diabetes group by gender` (whole dataset)